FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/support_os.md

 # Compile
 cmake3 -DBUILD_STATIC=ON .. || cat *.log

-# If vcpkg fails during dependency compilation, check the error log according to the error message.
+# If vcpkg fails during dependency compilation, check the error log according to the error message
 # For network reasons, configure the vcpkg agent as prompted above

-# High performance machines can be added-j4 Compile with 4-core acceleration
+# High-performance machines can add -j4 using 4-core accelerated compilation
 make -j4
 ```
 ![](../../images/tutorial/img_2.png)